 Saturday morning group runs of 4, 6, 8, and 10 miles take place all Summer.
 Additional distances will be added to the schedule once official training programs kick off.
 You can look at the calendar, the sidebar along the right side of this page, or on Facebook to see weekly scheduled runs.

 My motto is #it’saboutmuchmore>running.
-For me, it’s the lifelong friendships that are developed and the time spent along this amazing journey.
-It’s about supporting and creating a lifestyle to inspire many others in reaching their personal best.
-The Progressive group emphasizes endurance running and mental toughness.
-I strive to show runners that they can challenge themselves and push limits.
-I’m looking forward to seeing you this fall and Happy running!
+I think it’s extremely important to create lifelong friendships and some of mine have been developed through the time spent out running.
+I think it’s about supporting and creating a lifestyle to inspire many others in reaching their goals.
+The Progression group emphasizes endurance running and mental toughness.
+I strive to show runners that they can challenge themselves.
+I’m looking forward to seeing you out there this fall.
+Happy running!